paulos-andrade/node-api-daip/README.md

 # node-api-daip
-Simple node API, this will be used as the main application for the architetures we will be designing for the DAI "devops architetures implementation project".
+Simple node API, this will be used as the main backend application for the architetures we will be designing for the DAI "devops architetures implementation project".